Apart from bringing respite from heat, monsoon in India also offers you with some thrilling road trips which can help you embrace the nature.

 This monsoon, if you’re tired of your daily routine and desperately need a change, then surely you’re in for a treat.

-Here’s a list of some of the best monsoon road trips in India in 2016 which will assure you a thrilling experience:
+Here’s a list of some of the best monsoon road trips in India which will assure you a thrilling experience:

 1. Mumbai-Pune Expressway